Climbing Shoe Buying Guide

 The vast majority of modern rock shoes are slip lasted.
 This means they are built around a foot shaped mould which creates a more natural and ergonomic shoe.
 Slip lasted shoes are lighter and more sensitive than the more traditional board-lasted models.
 Manufacturers put an enormous amount of time and resources into getting the right last for a particular shoe and many brands have an array of different lasts available from flat, straight profiles up to very downturned and asymmetric models.
-For easier climbs a straight profile (like that of the Boreal Joker) will be the most comfortable option while cutting edge boulder problems and sport routes demand more extreme models like the La Sportiva Solution.
+For easier climbs a straight profile will be the most comfortable option while boulder problems and sport routes demand more extreme models.

 Materials & Stretch

 The kind of material used to make a climbing shoe is key in determining how it performs.
 As you climb and exert force through the shoes (particularly with hot and sweaty feet) some materials will be stretched.
 This is common with leather uppers which can grow by around a size.
 Some shoes employ a lining inside the leather to help retain the original fit but even then you may get an overall softening effect that can move the apparent fit up by half a size.
-To solve this some manufacturers use non-stretch materials, particularly Lorica.
+To solve this some manufacturers use non-stretch materials, such as Lorica.
 This won't stretch at all so you can rely on the original fit staying throughout the lifetime of the shoes.
-Hybrid designs like the Scarpa Vapour V just use Lorica over the toes to prevent stretch in that crucial area.
+Hybrid designs just use Lorica over the toes to prevent stretch in that crucial area.

 In the same way that brands make careful choices on the last and materials used to create a shoe for a particular purpose, they may choose different rubbers to achieve different performance characteristics.
 As a general rule it is a compromise between durability and friction.
 Beginners' shoes usually prioritise durability, so that the rubber lasts a long time even when it may be scuffed regularly.
 Some beginners' models will even have an extra millimetre or two of rubber at the toe to give extra longevity.
 These harder compounds will tend to provide superior edging power, retaining their shape under pressure.
 Stickier rubber will smear really well but is more prone to wear and thinning around the toe.